antievictionmappingproject/www/posts/en/this-place-is-a-root-carla-service-fights-for-the-malonga-performing-arts-center.md

 ---json
-{"layout":"layouts/default.njk","tags":["Events","Resistance","Narratives","Race","Oakland"],"date":"2019-03-31T03:28:46","title":"Alameda County Narrative Video - This Place is A Root - Carla Service fights for the Malonga Performing Arts Center"}
+{"layout":"layouts/default.njk","tags":["Events","Resistance","Narratives","Race","Oakland"],"date":"2019-03-31T03:28:46","title":"Alameda County Narrative Video - This Place is A Root - Carla Service fights for the Malonga Performing Arts Center","slug":"this-place-is-a-root-carla-service-fights-for-the-malonga-performing-arts-center"}
 ---

 Carla Service, founder of the dance school Dance-A-Vision, housed within the Malonga, reflects on the importance of this cultural and performance space in Oakland and the fight to keep it thriving while the city prioritizes moneyed development over longstanding arts communities and communities of color in Oakland.